ovh/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_network_config/guide.en-gb.md

 ## Instructions <a name="instructions"></a>

-Log in to your [OVHcloud Customer Area](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/fr/&ovhSubsidiary=en) and select 'Bare Metal Cloud' {.action} from the top navigation bar.
+Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/fr/&ovhSubsidiary=en) and select 'Bare Metal Cloud' {.action} from the top navigation bar.
 Go to `Storage and Backup`{.action} then `Enterprise File Storage`{.action} in the left hand menu and select your service from the list.

 ![Sans configuration réseau](images/01-EFS.png){.thumbnail}